SocialDinnerApp/DenoBackend/README.md

 ## Background

 The idea for the project arose from the "Fallstudie" subject and was intended as an extension to offer organizers (e.g. faculties) a website to create events for our Gatsby Application.
 For the subject "Web-Programming", a new and complete backend was realized using Deno & TypeScript, despite the existing Flask backend (tbf [here](https://github.com/SocialDinnerApp/Backend)), which was implemented for the Application.
-The aim was, besides the challenge of dealing with a non-relational database, to also learn how to use Deno.
+The aim was, besides the challenge of dealing with a non-relational database, to learn how to use Deno.
+Next to the sole development of the backend, we suppoted the frontend-team on the design of the Website.
+Additionally, we created a possibility for the frontend to receive the needed responses in the required way.

 ### Done
  - [x] Developed complete backend (TypeScript) including following routes: